Physique Pictorial fuels our fantasies

-Mizer died in 1992, and in 2004 his archives were purchased by Dennis Bell.
-Bell established the Bob Mizer Foundation and has now relaunched the iconic Physique Pictorial magazine.
+Mizer died in 1992.
+In 2004, Mizer’s archives were purchased by Dennis Bell.
+Bell established the Bob Mizer Foundation and relaunched the iconic Physique Pictorial magazine.

-I caught up with Edward Rossa from the Bob Mizer Foundation, for a preview of what we can look forward to from Physique Pictorial 46.
+We caught up with Edward Rossa from the Bob Mizer Foundation, to talk about the magazine.

 What sort of response have you had to the relaunched Physique Pictorial?